-The light strip is LED, so it doesn’t utilize much energy, and the touch sensor is easy to use for adjusting the brightness and color to mirror the type of environment you spend the most time in.
+The light strip is LED, so it doesn’t utilize much energy, and the touch sensor is easy to use for adjusting the brightness and color to mirror the type of environment where you spend the most time.
 The built-in USB port is especially convenient because you can charge your phone while you follow tutorials.

 Best Budget: H&M Metal Table Mirror

 The Metal Table Mirror is elegant in its simplicity, and the frame itself won’t take up much space.
 At 6 inches wide, this mirror is a tad smaller than some of the others on this list, and it doesn’t have any of the fancy features, but it's simple enough to adjust.
 It's a great choice for those on a budget who want something that gets the job done yet is attractive enough to keep out on display.
 The frame comes in black, gold, and silver, so you can easily match it to the rest of your décor.

 Best Storage: West Elm Modern Resin Stone Vanity Mirror - Polished Nickel